 With compassionate stories of his patients and their conditions, Leschziner illustrates the neuroscience behind our sleeping minds, revealing the many biological and psychological factors necessary in getting the rest that will not only maintain our physical and mental health, but also improve our cognitive abilities and overall happiness.

 ‘With my job on Today, I have become obsessed with sleep.
-The Nocturnal Braininterweaves bizarre real life stories with cutting edge neurological science in the true tradition of Oliver Sachs.
-A fascinating read.’ – Martha Kearney, BBC Radio 4
+The Nocturnal Braininterweaves bizarre real life stories with cutting edge neurological science in the true tradition of Oliver Sacks.
+A fascinating read.’

-Get our latest book recommendations, author news, and sweepstakes right to your inbox.
+Get our latest book recommendations, author news, competitions, offers, and other information right to your inbox.

 By clicking 'Sign me up' I confirm that I'd like to receive updates, special offers, including partner offers, and other information from Simon & Schuster Inc. and the Simon & Schuster family of companies.
 I understand I can change my preference through my account settings or unsubscribe directly from any marketing communications at any time.
 We will send you an email with instructions on how to redeem your free ebook, and associated terms.